 Difference between Morph and Ethereum

 There are several technical differences between Ethereum’s EVM and Morph's optimistic zkEVM.
-We’ve compiled a list to help you understand these distinctions better.

 For most Solidity developers, these technical details won't significantly impact your development experience.

-EVM Precompiles
+EVM Precompiles Difference

 The RIPEMD-160